Evol-Luci/ForbiddenBlocks/README.md

 --------------------------

-✅ Block & Named Item Placement Prevention – Define a list of blocks AND named items that CANNOT be placed! ❌🏗️🔖 💬 User Feedback – Get configurable messages when you try to place forbidden blocks or protected artifacts! 🔔 🛠️ Minecraft Controls Menu Integration – Adjust settings easily through the traditional Minecraft Menu! 🎛️ 🌎 World-Specific Configurations – Each Minecraft world or server can have its own settings! 🌐
+✅ **Block & Named Item Placement Prevention** – Define a list of blocks AND named items that CANNOT be placed! ❌🏗️🔖 🚀 **Rocket Placement Prevention** - Forbid the placement of rockets, saving you from wasting them on misclicks! 🎆 🤝 **Interaction Passthrough** - Interact with interactable objects (like chests, doors, etc.) whilst you have a forbidden item in your hand! 🚪
+💬 **User Feedback** – Get configurable messages when you try to place forbidden blocks or protected artifacts! 🔔 🛠️ **Minecraft Controls Menu Integration** – Adjust settings easily through the traditional Minecraft Menu! 🎛️ 🌎 **World-Specific Configurations** – Each Minecraft world or server can have its own settings! 🌐

 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------------------------------------------------------------